karlorg/drunken-octo-avenger/README.md

 For the moment I'm using recommendations from [python-future.org](http://python-future.org); if you see anything that looks not quite idiomatic for either 2 or 3, may be worth checking there before changing it.
+The aim is to write in a Python 3 style with Python 2 compatibility; for example, use `range()` and import the 'future' `range` for Python 2, as opposed to using `xrange()` and importing the 'past' `xrange` for Python 3.

 The file `compat_stub.py` contains a set of imports to put at the top of each file, to guard against accidentally producing code that behaves differently on Python 2 and 3.